Rakshithonnavar/Tourism-Management-System/README.md

 ---> Interface Developed helps in smooth reading and retrieval of records from the table.

 -->Tech stacks used:
-FrontEnd: HTML5 ,CSS3
+FrontEnd: CSS3,JavaScript
 BackEnd: PHP for server size scripting and MySQL Database for Organised Data Storage and retrieval as and when required by the admin.

-*Protype Currently under updation*
+Xampp Server for localhosting